 Below you will find links to Environment Canada's regulations along with information on many of its regulatory programs including Frequently Asked Questions.

 Information is also available on Environment Canada's World Class Regulator commitment.

 This section provides information on AEPA permits and a link to AEPA regulations on the Department of Justice website.

-This section contains a regularly updated list of regulations under CEPA 1999.
+This section contains a regularly updated list of, and information on, regulations under CEPA 1999, including Frequently Asked Questions.

 This section provides summaries of the migratory bird hunting regulations for each province and territory.

 This section provides information the administration of the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act, including a link to regulations.

 This section provides links to the Migratory Birds Conventions Act, 1994, including links to the Migratory Birds Regulations and Migratory Bird Sanctuary Regulations.
 It also provides additional information, including Frequently Asked Questions.

 Environment Canada administers several regulations under the Fisheries Act to control water pollution from certain activities, including wastewater management, pulp and paper processing and metal mining.
 This section provides links to Fisheries Act regulations administered by Environment Canada and other information, including Frequently Asked Questions.